 You are trying to run the installer from within the zip file.
 Instead, extract the zip first by right-clicking it and selecting Extract All… then go to the extracted folder and run the installer from there.
 For a full walkthrough, see the YouTube video above.

-The installer gets to the download screen but hangs downloading files on Windows
+The installer gets to the download screen but hangs downloading files

 The installer doesn’t run on Linux

 Please ensure you have the prerequisite libraries installed in your distro.
 System requirements are listed here.

 I can’t extract the Installer zip using 7-Zip

 We have had reports that if you extract the installer using 7-Zip on Windows, it doesn’t extract properly.
 We haven’t been able to replicate this, but if you are having trouble please use the built-in Windows zip extractor (right-click the file and select ‘Extract here’).

 I am seeing red boxes all over the place

 The little red boxes are coming from the Backup Library.
 You may start seeing these after installing OpenSceneryX because the Backup Library is included in the OpenSceneryX install.

 The Backup Library does one thing: Provides a fallback for all known X-Plane libraries, in case the real library isn’t installed on your system.
 By default the fallback objects / facades / forests etc. are invisible but the OpenSceneryX installer (at stage 4 “Settings”) gives you the option to show visible (red) placeholders so you can see where you have missing library items.